 At its most granular, we could say engagement reflects how "present" people are at that moment.
 And, for this article, I'd like to suggest being present is simply the absence of distraction.
-Like focus, it's not so much something you do but rather the ability keep your mind here, now.
+Like focus, it's not so much something you do but rather the ability keep your mind here, now – free of distraction.
 Some call it being in flow or the zone.

 When people are truly present, they're not worrying about last week's pay, why Bob's a jerk or comparing this sunset to the one they saw in Greece three years ago.
-In the moment (watching a sunset for example), comparing it, photographing it or taking a selfie would be signs that you're no longer present and a step down in your enjoyment of the moment.
+In the moment (watching a sunset for example), comparing it or photographing it, would be signs that you're no longer present and a step down in your enjoyment of the moment.

 So, let's have a quick look at how curiosity might improve engagement and why many traditional approaches to management and leadership fail to engage as well as they could.

-Telling people what to do or how to do it might be fast and, arguably, the least effective way to engage.
+Telling people what to do or how to do it might appear to be fast but, arguably, is the least effective way to engage.
 One-way telling puts the onus on the speaker to do all the hard work.
-And, no matter how good a job you might think you're doing, it's also possible that some of those rapturous expressions you're feeding off are people dreaming of how they'll spend their lottery winnings.
+And no matter how good a job you might think you're doing, it's also possible that some of those rapturous audience expressions you're feeding off are actually people dreaming of how they'll spend their lottery winnings.

 You can lead a horse to water, but you can't make it drink.